aardk/jupyter-casa/README.md

 apptainer pull docker://penngwyn/jupytercasa:latest
 `

-Unlike Docker, an Apptainer containter runs with UID of the current user (i.e. the user executing `singularity run`).
+Unlike Docker, an Apptainer container runs with UID of the current user (i.e. the user executing `singularity run`).
 The home directory of the user on the local filesystem will also be accessible inside the container, but by default only the home directory is shared with the container.
 Therefore any symbolic links which point to locations outside of the home directory will not be valid inside the container.

-Fortunately, it is fairly straigthforward to make your local filesystem accessible to the container using the *-B* option.
+Fortunately, it is fairly straightforward to make your local filesystem accessible to the container using the *-B* option.
 For example to mount a directory called */data* inside the container execute:

 `